linux-based/linux-based/README.md

           <tr>
             <td><p>I am against censorship of fictional works, AKA, proship.
 I am also darkship + comship.
 Please let me know if any topics make you uncomfortable.
 I will respect your boundaries.</p>
               <p>I have <a href="https://www.merckmanuals.com/professional/psychiatric-disorders/personality-disorders/avoidant-personality-disorder-avpd">AVPD</a> & suspect AuDHD.</p>
-              <p>I am not a system.
-I am a person with highly-developed trauma-based parts/psychological states (EX: defensive, protective, abrasive, care-taking, logical, etc.).
-Please be aware that I feel, act & percieve the world differently between these states & I will use fictional characters to represent these states because it works for me.
+              <p>I have parts/psychological/emotional states that cause me to feel, act & percieve the world differently.
+My brain tends to latch onto fictional characters to express these states.
 Please do not call me a system.
 I am still the same person on the inside, and it is painful for me to attempt to further compartmentalize my emotions.</p>
             </td>
           </tr>
         </TABLE>